majohdezo/Fluid_Simulation/README.md

 - Y position (int)
 - Size (int)

 Once you've finished adding the configuration of the emitters and the objects, you will finally add the `Color Scheme`.
 Each color is identified with a number.
 This must be a value between 1 and 15.
-Those are the following colors you can select.
+These are the colors available to choose.

 ![image](reamde_rsc/color.png)